-In Vietnam, foreigners are allowed to establish and own their foreign companies through direct or indirect foreign investments.
+In Vietnam, foreigners are allowed to establish and own their companies through direct or indirect foreign investments.
 Businesses that are fully owned by foreigners or taking part in joint ventures with local businesses in Vietnam are regarded as direct foreign investments.

 Setting up a business in a foreign country is many foreigners’ dreams and aspirations.
 However, it is no denying that foreign investors will have to face many potential issues, challenges, and delays when it comes to company incorporation in Vietnam.

-While Vietnam’s economy is booming and the Vietnamese government has put in a lot of effort to ease the process for foreigners, there are still an array of typical issues that foreigners have to overcome.
+While Vietnam’s economy is booming and the Vietnamese government has put in a lot of effort to ease the process for foreigners, there are still an array of issues that foreigners have to overcome.

 These issues frequently occur during the company registration process, or right after foreigners have completed their new company setup.